aedobrynin/hydraChess/README.md

 ## Tests
-The API and login system are covered by the tests.
+The API and login system are covered by tests.
+You can run them using ```python3 -m unittest``` from the project directory.
+Test network config can be found in [hydraChess/config.py](hydraChess/config.py).

 The gaming part was tested manually and using load testing module.